 Getting help with travel

 You can get help with your travel if you need it.
-For example, you can book with the train company to have help getting on and off the train.
-Or you can book a wheelchair at the airport to take you to the departure gate or your seat if needed.
+For example, if you're travelling by train you can book with the train company to have help:

-Open Britain and Disability Rights UK can suggest holiday accommodation that’s suitable for older people or people with disabilities.
+Tourism For All can suggest holiday accommodation that’s suitable for people with disabilities.

 Care while you're away